Quantum Composer

 Patent Submission

 In parallel to the development process, I drafted a disclosure document and led communication efforts with the IBM legal team to file a utility patent based on the new Composer system diagram and new feature interactions indicated below.
 It was deemed a Search 1 priority by IBM Legal and slated for immediate filing.
-The patent — “Tool for understanding and facilitating the construction of quantum computing programs” — has been filed in both Europe and the United States as of November 2018.
+The patent — “Tool for understanding and facilitating the construction of quantum computing programs” — was granted in February 2023.

 Platform Integration + Launch

-I updated the layout and visuals of the Composer to better fit the new web experience, while developing new designs for a new in-tool Results Archive, given that it would need to surface data from multiple applications.
-The design team successfully lobbied for and incorporated the user research-motivated design changes described above into this new experience, which went live in May 2019.
+I updated the layout and visual design of the Composer to better fit the new web experience, while developing new designs for a new in-tool Results Archive, given that it would need to surface data from multiple applications.
+The design team successfully lobbied for and incorporated the user research-motivated design changes described above into this new experience, which went live in 2019.